ariadne-cps/website/content/tutorial.md

   - *output* if their dynamics are specified (variables) or they are fired (events) within the automaton;
   - *input* if they are specified or fired from another automaton.

-The additional constraint given by the I/O character is not stricly necessary, yet it is useful to construct complex systems where the roles of each component are explicit.
+The additional constraint given by the I/O character is not strictly necessary, yet it is useful to construct complex systems where the roles of each component are explicit.
 Consequently, this is the preferred syntax used for the specification of automata in Ariadne.

 The costruction of an automaton can be summarized in these steps: